frederic-perez/AmE-dictionary/data/idioms.md

 __make a run for (someone or something)__ To run in order to escape something or to reach a destination quickly, perhaps before a certain time or before something happens. _Our taxi was late picking us up, so we’re going to have to make a run for the train when we get to the station!_
 __make a run for it__ To run in order to escape something or to reach a destination quickly, perhaps before a certain time or before something happens. _Our taxi was late picking us up, so we’re going to have to make a run for it when we get to the station._
 __make a scene__ (create a scene) To create a loud, typically angry disturbance or display in public, such that it draws attention to those involved.
+__make a splash__ :two::hammer:
 __make a wide stride__ To make great and rapid progress or advancement. _The one-time political advisor has been making a wide stride toward absolute control of the country._
 __make advances at (one)__ To approach one in a flirtatious, amorous, or sexual manner; to try or begin to seduce one. _Terry was fired after he began making advances at his secretary._
-__make amends__ :three: To provide restitution or attempt to reconcile or resolve the situation after a wrong one has done. _I’m not sure I can make amends for all the times I’ve let you down, but I want to try to be better for you._
+__make amends__ :four: To provide restitution or attempt to reconcile or resolve the situation after a wrong one has done. _I’m not sure I can make amends for all the times I’ve let you down, but I want to try to be better for you._
 __make an end of (something)__ To stop, cease, or conclude something. _I’m going to make an end of the corruption in this department once and for all!_
 __make an impression__
 __make as though__ To behave as if; to pretend or make it appear that. _Samantha’s been making as though she’s writing the next great American novel, but it’s just some trashy thriller._
+__make bank__ To make a gratuitous amount of money, in preferably a short period of time. _He’s making bank._
 __make faces (at someone)__ To make distorted, silly, or humorous facial expressions (at someone), usually for one’s own or someone else’s amusement, or as a show of disgust.
 __make fast work of (someone or something)__ __1__ To deal with, finish, or dispose of someone or something very quickly or handily. _We’ll make fast work of this project now that you’ve joined the team._ __2__ To consume something quickly. _I was so hungry that I made fast work of that steak._
 __make game of (someone or something)__ To ridicule, mock, or tease someone or something; to make fun of someone or something. _I really don’t appreciate you making game of my disability like that._